zdravkov/kendo-docs/getting-started/web/notification/overview.md

 ## Positioning and stacking

 By default, the **Notification** widget creates popups, which overlay the other page content.
-If no position settings are defined, the first popup will be displayed near the bottom-right corner of the browser viewport.
-In this case, subsequent popups will stack upwards.
+If no position settings are defined, the first popup will be displayed near the bottom-right corner of the browser viewport and subsequent popups will stack upwards.
 Positioning and stacking can be controlled independently.
-If no stacking setting is defined, the popups will stack according to the positioning settings by using common sense (e.g. popups which start at the top of the viewport will stack downwards).
+If no stacking setting is defined, the popups will stack according to the positioning settings by using common sense (e.g. popups which display at the top of the viewport will stack downwards).

 By default, popups are *pinned*, i.e. when the page is scrolled, they do not move.
 This is achieved by applying a `position:fixed` style to the popups.
 When the popups are not pinned, they use `position:absolute`.